MENU

 LOCATION: London

-FOUNDATION DIPLOMA IN ART & DESIGN - FILM & MOVING IMAGE
+FOUNDATION DIPLOMA IN ART & DESIGN – FILM, MOVING IMAGE & ANIMATION

-Foundation Diploma in Art & Design – Film & Moving Image
+Foundation Diploma in Art & Design – Film, Moving Image & Animation

 WE PROVIDE

-We provide access to all the Adobe software (Photoshop, InDesign, Premier Pro, After Effects, and more) and free colour printing.
-You will also find all the necessary equipment to develop the right knowledge and technique.
+We provide access to all the Adobe software (Photoshop, InDesign, Premiere Pro, After Effects, and more) and free colour printing.
+You will also find all the necessary audio-visual equipment to develop the right knowledge and technique in moving image practice.

 You will be actively supported through a hands-on approach and extensive contact time with your tutors.